2.3 Applied practice and supervision/intervision (200+50 hours)

 Applied experience consists of applying theoretical and practical knowledge to real-world situations.
 This can happen in the form of one-to-one counselling of individuals involved in sports, such as athletes, coaches, leaders, or referees, or in the form of workshops for sport teams or groups of individuals.
 Another way of implementing applied practice is by educating different stakeholders about sport psychology topics.
 Sport psychology practice happens in different settings, and specialists in applied sport psychology are often asked to act in a flexible way in different locations and venues.
 Therefore, it is important to have experience with applied practice within sport contexts, during training and/or competition.

 Supervision and intervision provide specialists with the guidance and counselling of other practitioners and peers who can offer valuable feedback about the practice.
 It is recommended to focus supervision practices on indirect supervision with case management promoting safety in the applied practice (see Watson et al., 2004).

-Applicants are invited to provide information about 250 hours of documented practice, distributed as follows:
+Applicants are invited to provide information about 200 hours of documented practice and 50 hours of documented supervision and/or intervision, distributed as follows: